Halloween has never really felt like a big event in Paris.

 But in reality, quite a lot of special and fun Halloween events take place slightly under the radar in Paris - if you know where to find them.

-That's what this article is about: where to discover the most festive and spookiest places for a fun Parisian Halloween, including over-the-top decorations Disney-style, a very French haunted manor, graveyards galore, spooky (but fun!)
+That's what this article is about: where to discover the most festive and spookiest places for a fun Parisian Halloween, including over-the-top decorations Disney-style, graveyards galore, Halloween candy, spooky (but fun!)
 Halloween activities for kids, and costume parties for adults.

 Plus, we share a few suggestions about where to find Halloween costumes in Paris, and even a few dark myths about Halloween in the City of Light.